Couta sailing boats in the Australian sun

 Surrounded by unaccustomed ice, I’ve been reflecting on how grateful I am that people like Dale and many others are so willing to send in their photos and stories.
 Thanks Dale and the rest – your efforts are greatly appreciated, and I hope you know how much you add to the sum of human happiness in the boating world.

-2 Responses to “Couta sailing boats in the Australian sun”
+2 thoughts on “Couta sailing boats in the Australian sun”

 Leave a Reply